Constrained optimization of sensor placement for nuclear digital twins: Introduction

+Reduced-order models (ROMs) are key enablers of digital twins that compress high-fidelity, high-dimensional simulations into low-dimensional surrogate models with fewer degrees of freedom, significantly reducing computational burden while still capturing the characteristics of the relevant process~\cite{hartmann2018model,bai2005reduced}.
+Nuclear applications require this ability to accurately simulate high-dimensional fields with minimal computational resources and without the complexity of full-order models~\cite{wahi2011nonlinear,huang2017dimensionality}.
+Projection-based ROMs, which represent high-fidelity physics using low-rank/data-driven modal decompositions, have been widely adopted for modeling fluids and turbulence~\cite{sirovich1987turbulence, willcox2002balanced, noack2003hierarchy,loiseau2018sparse, rowley2005model} and nuclear core composition~\cite{abdo2019modeling, elzohery2018comparison, abdo2018analysis}.
+Such modal decompositions are closely related to empirical orthogonal functions for surrogate models in atmospheric sciences~\cite{franzke2005low,crommelin2004strategies}, electrodynamics~\cite{wittig2006model,koziel2012model} and heat transfer \cite{yecsilyurt1995surrogates, park1996use}; as well as model reduction of stochastic processes~\cite{everson1995karhunen} and balanced model reduction for optimal control~\cite{moore1981principal, juang1985eigensystem}.
+ROMs not only provide substantial dimensionality reduction for downstream decision-making and control, but also supply valuable physical information that can be leveraged for optimizing sensor placement.

-Common approaches to optimizing sensor placement include maximizing the information criteria~\cite{krause2008near,joshi2008sensor} and framing sensor placement as a submodular selection problem~\cite{summers2015submodularity}.
-Such problems can be efficiently optimized for hundreds or thousands of candidate locations using convex~\cite{joshi2008sensor,brunton2016sparse} or greedy optimization approaches~\cite{summers2015submodularity}.
-Sensor placement in linear dynamical systems have been optimized using gradient descent methods with similar computational complexity~\cite{chen2011h2}.
+Optimal sensor placement approaches typically optimize an objective, such as information criteria~\cite{krause2008near,joshi2008sensor}, over feasible sets of sensor configurations, framing sensor placement as a submodular selection problem~\cite{summers2015submodularity}.
+Such problems can be efficiently optimized for hundreds or thousands of candidate locations using convex~\cite{joshi2008sensor,brunton2016sparse} or greedy submodular optimization approaches~\cite{summers2015submodularity}.
+Sensor placement in linear time-invariant systems have been optimized using gradient descent methods with similar computational complexity~\cite{chen2011h2}.
 However, modern nuclear and fluid simulations have millions of grid points, making such techniques computationally intractable.
-Leveraging physics and low-dimensional modal representations of flow evolution is key to optimizing sensor placement in these systems.
-Using ROMs to optimize sensor placement, by exploiting known patterns in data, drastically reduces the number of sensors required for accurate reconstruction of full fields.
+Leveraging ROMs to optimize sensor placement, by exploiting low-dimensional patterns in data, drastically reduces the number of sensors required for accurate reconstruction of full fields~\cite{yildirim2009efficient,willcox2006unsteady,barrault2004empirical,chaturantabut2010nonlinear,drmac2016new}.
+Empirical ROM interpolation methods have been successfully adapted for optimizing sensor placement to minimize reconstruction error~\cite{manohar2018data,manohar2018predicting,manohar2021optimal}, including under greedy cost constraints~\cite{clark2018greedy}.
+However, these methods do not admit hard constraints within reactors or predict reconstruction uncertainty under a given sensor configuration with measurement noise.